 Generally you can make them last a couple indoor seasons before needing a new pair.
 I’ve known teammates who keep their indoors for four or five years because they say it brings them luck, I say it brings them fly’s.

-5 Ways You Know it’s Time for New Indoor Soccer Shoes
+5 Ways You Know It’s Time For New Indoor Soccer Shoes

-1) Holes by the toe
+1. Holes by the toe.

-2) Sole coming off
+2. Sole coming off.

-3) No tread on bottom and you’re slipping every time you play
+3. No tread on bottom and you’re slipping every time you play.

-4) Only Tape is keeping them together
+4. Only tape is keeping them together.

-5) You feel like you’re one hard shot away from them completely exploding
+5. You feel like you’re one hard shot away from them completely exploding.

-What’s Better Indoor or Turfs?
+What’s Better?
+Indoor Soccer Shoes Or Turfs?

 What’s better a bike or a car?
 Well it depends if you’re driving through a road or forest.
 For turfs and indoors it really depends on the surface.
-Most people like indoors because of the closer touch of the ball while others like turfs because of the better all around traction.
+Most people like indoors because of the closer touch on the ball while others like turfs because of the better all around traction.

 Turfs work on almost all playing surfaces expect grass so they may be your safer bet.
 But it truly depends on what you’re more comfortable with and that changes player to player.

 When Should I Wear Them?